 Construction related to the implementation of the SBSP Restoration Project could potentially disturb some special-status wildlife species, and in some cases could lead to the loss of individuals.
 Wildlife species that occur in tidal marsh habitats on the outboard side of the perimeter levees include special-status species such as the salt marsh harvest mouse, salt marsh wandering shrew, California Ridgway's rail, saltmarsh common yellowthroat, Alameda song sparrow, and northern harrier (2007 Final EIS/R).
+The first two of these are considered in the broader impacts on loss of pickleweed-dominated marshes (see Impact 3.5-11); this discussion focuses more specifically on construction impacts on a range of marsh-associated wildlife species.

-avoided due to program-level mitigation measures, project-level design features, the AMP, and other Reserve management documents and practices designed to limit direct impacts, and no impacts on fully protected species would occur.
+Tidal restoration would require direct alteration of existing habitats (e.g., placement of dredged material, levee breaching, channel excavation, and installation of water control structures using cofferdams) that would affect levees and small amounts of tidal marsh.
+Such activities could potentially result in direct injury or mortality to marsh-associated species and their nests, eggs, and young, though such direct effects are expected to be avoided due to program-level mitigation measures, project-level design features, the AMP, and other Reserve management documents and practices designed to limit direct impacts, and no impacts on fully protected species would occur.
 Restoration activities associated with both tidal restoration and enhancement of managed ponds (e.g., placement of dredged material, operation of booster pumps, grading, island and berm construction, water-control structure installation and maintenance) would require use of heavy equipment, create loud noise, and increase human presence in and adjacent to existing marsh habitats.
 These activities may result in the disturbance of wildlife within those habitats, such as disrupting foraging or breeding behaviors, and possibly causing individuals to flee areas adjacent to construction activities or abandon their nests or territories in these areas.
 Such occurrences would be short-term adverse effects.
-It is anticipated that a number of measures to avoid direct impacts to federally listed species, such as seasonal work windows, vegetation clearing and biological monitoring as described below, would be required by the BO for this project (2007 Final EIS/R).
+A number of measures to avoid direct impacts to federally listed species, such as seasonal work windows, vegetation clearing and biological monitoring as described below, are required by the programmatic BO for this project (2007 Final EIS/R).

 Seasonal work windows and biological monitoring may be used to avoid construction-related impacts to special-status, marsh-associated wildlife, and fully protected species.
 Work in areas that could cause disturbance or direct take of nesting birds (e.g., accidental crushing of individuals or nests) would be limited to the period September 1 through February 1, to the extent practicable.
 At any time of year, work within tidal salt marsh could impact California Ridgway's rails or salt marsh harvest mice, both of which are fully protected.
-The precautions outlined in the 2007 Final EIS/R for special-status, marsh associated wildlife would be taken during construction to avoid impacts on this species, and a number of measures to avoid and minimize impacts would be required by the BO from the USFWS for this project.
+The precautions outlined in the 2007 Final EIS/R for special-status, marsh associated wildlife would be taken during construction to avoid impacts on this species, and a number of measures to avoid and minimize impacts are required by the programmatic BO from the USFWS for this project.
 If seasonal avoidance is not possible, using data from annual or periodic monitoring and/or pre-construction surveys conducted for California Ridgway's rails and salt marsh harvest mice, the project could be redesigned to avoid potential impacts, or habitats may be removed or modified by hand trimming prior to ground disturbance to avoid direct take of the species (2007 Final EIS/R).